pinareceaktan/my-cv/README.md

 <br><br>

 **Research Assistant** @ [BAU Computer Vision Lab](https://bau.edu.tr/) _(Jul 2015- Sept 2017)_<br>
 I participated in the BAUFera project, a university research initiative funded by TUBITAK.
 The project's objective was to develop an emotion detection system from faces in surveillance cameras.
-As a team member,
+As a team member I,
-- Employed multi-task feature learning techniques for gender classification, facial landmark localization, and eye-glass availability to enhance the accuracy and reliability of the system.
+- Implemented a  multi-task deep learning architecture for gender classification and facial landmark localization.
 - **_Technologies used:_** TensorFlow, Matlab, Python.
 <br><br>